rick-jennings/phable/README.md

 -----
 Phable is a simple, modern Python toolkit for basic client connectivity to a [Project Haystack](https://project-haystack.org/) server.

-We aimed to make code within Phable's client.py and kinds.py modules self-documenting by using type hints and docstrings and carefully selecting what is publically exposed.
+We aimed to make code within Phable's client.py and kinds.py modules self-documenting by using type hints and docstrings and carefully selecting what is publicly exposed.
 In the future we plan to improve docs and release a stable version 1.0.0 for Phable.

 Installation
 ------------